rach7777/monax-may/blockchain-tech.md

-The key component of an Eris system is a database known as a blockchain.
+One key component of an Eris system is a database known as a blockchain.

 These databases have their origins in cryptocurrency platforms such as Bitcoin, where they represent historical records of verifiable monetary stake.
 In second-generation cryptocurrency platforms, such as Ethereum, blockchains are generalized to store arbitrary data and to establish permissions to modify that data through a set of self-enforcing and self-executing scripts.
 These are known as “smart contracts,” and they allow platform operators to define complex and fully customisable rules which govern the blockchain’s interaction with its users.